 First, you need to develop good writing habits and hone your craft.
 Start creating original pilots in addition to writing spec scripts in the proper TV script format.
 Original pilots allow you to develop a unique writing style.
 Meanwhile, spec scripts are great for learning how to get inside another writer’s headspace.

 During this time, you can learn what television shows you’re drawn to.
 Do you mostly want to write comedies or dramas?
-It’s best to focus on a single niche rather than a little bit of everything or else an agent won’t know how to place you.
+It’s best to focus on a single niche/genre rather than a little bit of everything or else an agent won’t know how to place you.

 Here's a quick checklist for writers looking to jumpstart their career: